hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 Print cur pktCnt as part of the throughtput print during ucast recovery transfers, again to better track progress by users.

+Print cur Ref/Block count as part of the periodic check-image's progress print.

 v20190119IST0931 - rc6
 ========================